Product & Condition FAQs

 A. In additional to treating hemorrhoids, Tucks pads can be used for perineal relief following childbirth, to reduce irritation, burning and itching in the rectal or vaginal area.
 Also for cleansing and personal hygiene.

 A. With vaginal deliveries, unfortunately it is common for moms to experience swelling, pain and soreness in the vaginal and rectal area after delivery.
 It can take several weeks before the patient is fully recovered.
 Proper cleaning and care is important to help relieve perineal discomfort and also aides in healing and preventing infection.
 Tucks Pads can help.
 The witch hazel formula protects the skin and cools irritated areas.
 The pads are also pH balanced, hypo-allergenic and dye free to gently clean the sensitive area.

 Q. Where can I buy Tucks Pads?

-A. Tucks pads are widely available and can be found at discount, drug and food retailers.
+A. Tucks pads are widely available and can be found at mass, drug and food retailers.